-With all dogs, proper nutrition is important, but as dogs age, eating well and getting enough nutrients every day become even more important.
+Proper nutrition is important for all dogs but as they age, eating well and getting nutrients every day become more important.

-Dogs, just like people, tend to age at different rates, but in general, large breed dogs that are older than five are considered “senior dogs.”
+Dogs, just like people, tend to age at different rates.
+In general, large breed dogs that are older than five are considered “senior dogs.”
 Smaller breed dogs are considered “senior” when they’re older than eight.

 Weight Loss In Senior Dogs